srmorgan1/DRLND_P3_Collab_Competition/Report.md

 ## Neural Network Architecture

-The Udacity provided DDPG code in Python using PyTorch was adapted to use two agents which act independently but with a shared experience buffer.
+The DDPG code from my previous project (Continuous Control) was adapted to use two agents which act independently but with a shared experience buffer.
+This code is written in Python using PyTorch.
 Each agent has its own deep neural networks - local and target actor and critic networks.
 The architecture of the networks is shown below.

 ### Actor